carbon-language/carbon-lang/clang/docs/PCHInternals.rst

 ^^^^^^^^^^^^^^^^^^^^

-The source manager block contains the serialized representation of Clang's `SourceManager <InternalsManual.html#SourceLocation>`_ class, which handles the mapping from source locations (as represented in Clang's abstract syntax tree) into actual column/line positions within a source file or macro instantiation.
+The source manager block contains the serialized representation of Clang's :ref:`SourceManager <SourceManager>` class, which handles the mapping from source locations (as represented in Clang's abstract syntax tree) into actual column/line positions within a source file or macro instantiation.
 The AST file's representation of the source manager also includes information about all of the headers that were (transitively) included when building the AST file.

 The bulk of the source manager block is dedicated to information about the various files, buffers, and macro instantiations into which a source location